5 Creating a CDM reference

 ! person_id is not present in table person

-In such a case we would have to call the table something else.
+In such a case we would have to call the table something else first, and then run the previous code:

 cdm$person_new <- cdm$person |>